 Follow Detective Charlie Kerrian's Blog

-‘Tis the season for shopping, shopping and more shopping!
+‘Tis the season for shopping, shopping, and more shopping!
 Even with Black Friday, online stores, the Pandemic, and Cyber Monday thrown into the mix, the malls are still more crowded at this time of year than at any other.
-Elbow to elbow, crowded.
+The Pandemic slowed things down a bit last year, but the crowds are back this year, masked in most areas, but unmasked in some.
 Wait 30 minutes for a cold cup of coffee in the mall, crowded.
-So much noise that you can’t hear the Muzak, crowded.
 Unfortunately with the crowds, come a few pickpockets and pocketbook snatchers and package thieves.
 So, what can you do to cut down on the chances of getting robbed after you’ve slaved at your job to earn the Christmas money?
 Here are a few easy tips.If you would like to share this article with your friends or post a comment - please click here to visit full story page. →

 - Gals, I know this is a tough one, but if you can…leave the pocketbook at home.
 If that can’t be worked out, take a pocketbook that can be worn with the strap across your body.
 Under no circumstances should you carry a pocketbook dangling from your hand while walking through the mall.
 At the very least, use a shoulder bag and rest the straps on your shoulder while holding onto it securely.